ottuco/ottu-py/README.md

 You can attach the file to session either while creating the session or updating the session using `attachment` argument.

-`attachment` argument accepts string which represents the path to the file.
+`attachment` argument accepts a string that represents the path to the file.

 ```python
 from ottu import Ottu